 No matter what style of music you intend on playing, you are able to record drums with less equipment than you might expect; and the recording session can be executed on a budget without compromising on quality.

 Equipment Used For Recording Drums

 To start off this guide, let’s talk about the recording equipment you’ll need to capture quality drum sounds.
 Right before we go into the drum set up and tuning let’s talk about gear.

-In addition to a drum set, you’re going to need a computer, microphones, stands, XLR cables, and an audio interface with 8 microphone inputs.
+In addition to a good-sounding drum set, you’re going to need a computer, microphones, stands, XLR cables, and an audio interface with enough microphone inputs.

-Recording drums with Logic, Pro Tools, Cubase (or similar DAW) on a computer removes the necessity for an enormous multi-million pound recording studio.
+Recording drums with Logic, Pro Tools, and Cubase (or similar DAW) on a computer provides an alternative to renting an enormous multi-million-pound recording studio.